Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Sub

-We have instantiated the Derived Class ClsTxtArray1_3Header in Object Variable T,.
-With the statement Set T.mFrm = Me the active form's reference is passed to the T.mFrm() Set Property Procedure.
+We have instantiated the Derived Class ClsTxtArray1_3Header in Object Variable T. With the statement Set T.mFrm = Me, the active form's reference is passed to the T.mFrm() Set Property Procedure.

-Immediately after this action, on the form_Load() Event procedure, the Class_Init() sub-routine runs in the ClsTxtArray1_3Header Class and the txtArray1_3 Class Object array elements are created by invoking Events for each Text Box on the Form.
+Immediately after this action, on the form_Load() Event procedure, the Class_Init() sub-routine runs in the ClsTxtArray1_3Header Class, and the txtArray1_3 Class Object array elements are created by invoking Events for each Text Box on the Form.
 Hope you are clear with the Code above.

 Replacing Class Object Array with Collection Object Items

-The TextBox Class Object Array method works fine for several TextBoxes.
-But, to create an Array, it should have a counter variable, Re-dimension the array for a new element preserving the data in earlier array elements.
-Increment the counter variable for the next Text Box on the Form and so on.
+The TextBox Class Object Array method works well for handling multiple TextBoxes.
+However, creating an array requires a counter variable, resizing the array for each new element while preserving the existing elements, and incrementing the counter for the next TextBox on the form, and so on.

 1. Create a new Derived Class Module with the name ClsTxtArray1_3Coll.